 Pumpkin seeds are incredibly versatile and can elevate the flavor and nutrition of your meals and snacks.
 Here are eight delectable ways to enjoy these nutritious seeds:

 Pumpkin seeds make for a satisfying and healthy snack.
-Simply roast them with a touch of olive oil and your favorite seasonings, or enjoy them raw for a quick energy boost.
+Roast them with a touch of olive oil and your favorite seasonings, or enjoy them raw for a quick energy boost.

 Sprinkle pumpkin seeds over salads, soups, yogurt, or oatmeal.
 Their nutty crunch adds a delightful crispy texture and flavor contrast to your dishes.

 While pumpkin seeds can be eaten raw or roasted, many people enjoy the crispy taste of roasted seeds.
-After scooping out the seeds from a fresh whole pumpkin, rinse them in a colander and dry them.
+After scooping out the seeds from a fresh whole pumpkin onto a paper towel, rinse them in a colander and dry them.
 Then, roast them in the oven on a baking sheet with a pinch of sea salt, olive oil, or melted butter.
 This homemade treat is a seasonal favorite you’ll love year-round.

 Boost the nutrition of your morning smoothie by blending in a handful of pumpkin seeds.
 They add creaminess and a subtle nutty flavor while providing extra protein and healthy fats.

 Create your own pumpkin seed butter by blending roasted pumpkin seeds until smooth.
+You can also add pumpkin spice for extra flavor.
 Spread it on toast, use it as a dip, or drizzle it over pancakes and waffles.

-Both shelled pumpkin seeds or seeds with the shell are available.
+Both pumpkin seeds without an outer shell and seeds with a shell are available.
 You’ll find seeds with a shell inside of a whole pumpkin.
 The shell is entirely edible, adding a rustic, hearty crunch to your snacks and meals.
 Choose the option that suits your preference.

 Add pumpkin seeds to muffins, bread, granola bars, or cookies for an extra layer of flavor, texture, and nutrition.